-- 3.1 This Code will apply in full to the following persons (the "Affected Persons"): - members of the Board of Directors and board delegated committees and, in the case of non-members, the secretary and deputy secretary or secretaries to the Board of Directors, and also the general secretary of Affected Entities (where such a post exists separately from that of secretary to the Board of Directors); - (ii) members of the Management Committee of the Affected Entities and, where applicable, senior executives who have regular access to Inside Information relating directly or indirectly to those entities and power to take managerial decisions affecting the future developments and business prospects of those Affected Entities;
+- 3.1 This Code will apply in full to the following persons (the "Affected Persons"): - (i) members of the Board of Directors and board delegated committees and, in the case of non-members, the secretary and deputy secretary or secretaries to the Board of Directors, and also the general secretary of Affected Entities (where such a post exists separately from that of secretary to the Board of Directors); - (ii) members of the Management Committee of the Affected Entities and, where applicable, senior executives who have regular access to Inside Information

-- (iii) executives and employees of the Affected Entities who work at departments or units related to the securities markets and/or who have regular access to Inside Information.
-Specifically, this Code will extend to any person who provide services in a separate area and who meets the previous requirements, as well as those who, while their functions do not relate directly to the securities market, must be temporarily affected within the scope of this Code due to their involvement in or knowledge of transactions in relation to which Inside Information exists; and - (iv) any other person at the Affected Entities whom the ICC Committee decides should be affected within the scope of the Code, upon the proposal of Compliance Department in view of the prevailing circumstances of each case. - 3.2 The ICC Committee shall identify the Affected Persons bound by this Code.
+- relating directly or indirectly to those entities and power to take managerial decisions affecting the future developments and business prospects of those Affected Entities; - (iii) executives and employees of the Affected Entities who work at departments or units related to the securities markets and/or who have regular access to Inside Information.
+Specifically, this Code will extend to any person who provide services in a separate area and who meets the previous requirements, as well as those who, while their functions do not relate directly to the securities market, must be temporarily affected within the scope of this Code due to their involvement in or knowledge of transactions in relation to which Inside Information exists; and - (iv) any other person at the Affected Entities whom the ICC Committee decides should be affected within the scope of the Code, upon the proposal of the Compliance Department in view of the prevailing circumstances of each case. - (v) employees of CaixaBank Group companies (article 42 of the Code of Commerce), where the company concerned does not have its own regulation and where the affected person renders services at CaixaBank on matters relating to the securities market and has regular access to Inside Information.
+The decision to make these persons subject to the Regulation will be adopted by the IRC Committee on a proposal from the Compliance Department. - 3.2 The ICC Committee shall identify the Affected Persons bound by this Code.
 Affected Persons will be entered on the Register discussed in article 6 below.